signifier-jp/umlaut/README.md

 ## Lacinia Generator

 Lacinia is a GraphQL framework for Clojure.
-It uses an [EDN](https://github.com/edn-format/edn) file with all the types, queries, inputs, mutations, and enums of your schema.
+It uses an [EDN](https://github.com/edn-format/edn) file with all the types, queries, inputs, mutations, subscriptions, and enums of your schema.

 Umlaut will generate the EDN expected by Lacinia.